WHO WE ARE

 FirstEnergy's recruiting, interviewing and hiring processes leverage many recognized best practices to help ensure the best candidate is selected for every open position.

-• Requiring diverse candidate and interview slates for positions where racially and ethnically diverse or female employees are underrepresented as compared to external labor market availability.
+• Requiring diverse candidate and interview slates for positions where racially and ethnically diverse or female employees are historically underrepresented, taking into account external labor market data.

 • Requiring racially and ethnically diverse interview panels for director-and-above positions.

-• Building a hiring champion network of over 400 employees who have been trained to support all interview panels and establish an objective, consistent approach for the interview and selection processes.
+• Building a hiring champion network of over 600 employees who have been trained to support interview panels and help ensure an objective, consistent approach for the interview and selection processes.

-• Requiring hiring managers and interview team members to undergo training designed to mitigate unconscious bias in the selection process.
+• Providing training for all hiring managers and interview team members to mitigate unconscious bias in the selection process.

 BUILDING THE TALENT PIPELINE